PeerHerholz/Cog_Com_Neuro_ML_DL/lecture/overview.md

 #### When and where

-As this won't be a "classic" course that entails weekly lectures/assignments, etc. but instead utilizes a different outline that is oriented along the research process, we will have sessions with varying content (situated within three main blocks: [introduction/background](), [project execution](), [project finalization]()) every now and then.
+As this won't be a "classic" course that entails weekly lectures/assignments, etc. but instead utilizes a different outline that is oriented along the research process, we will have sessions with varying content (situated within three main blocks: [introduction/background](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/introduction/pages/introduction.html), [project execution](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/introduction/pages/experimentation.html), [project finalization](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/introduction/pages/finalization.html)) every now and then.
 Combined with a strong focus on project work and direct supervision, we will organize meetings as we go with all participants.
 Thus, please watch out for E-Mails/Discord notifications!

+In the beginning we will meet in [PEG 5.129](https://qis.server.uni-frankfurt.de/qisserver/rds?state=wsearchv&search=3&alias_einrichtung.eid=einrichtung.dtxt&alias_k_raumart.raumartid=k_raumart.dtxt&raum.dtxt=5.G+129&P_start=0&P_anzahl=10&_form=display&noDBAction=y&init=y) and check how well this works for us!

+<iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=8.661464452743532%2C50.12589530933526%2C8.67423176765442%2C50.130778644149046&amp;layer=mapnik&amp;marker=50.12833703902714%2C8.667848110198975" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=50.12834&amp;mlon=8.66785#map=17/50.12834/8.66785">View Larger Map</a></small>

 #### What about the pandemic?
 Until further notice, it is assumed that the course will take place in person.
 This is of course very likely to change given everything we experienced and learned in the last 2 years.
 Thus, the course is setup in a way that would allow both in person and virtual meetings.
-If you want to attend in person, please note that the [2G rule](https://www.bundesregierung.de/breg-en/news/federal-regional-consultation-coronavirus-1949666) applies, meaning that you either have to show _proof_ of _full vaccination_ or that you have _recovered from COVID-19_ .
-Without any of these things you won't be allowed within the University buildings and room where we will meet.
-Please note that might not be asked when you enter the building but definitely before you enter the room.
+If you want to attend in person, please note that most rules are currently not in place anymore but we would to encourage you to still follow the [2G rule](https://www.bundesregierung.de/breg-en/news/federal-regional-consultation-coronavirus-1949666) applies, meaning that you ideally are _fully vaccinated_ or that you have _recovered from COVID-19_ .
 If you feel uncomfortable doing a busy commute to sit in a room with several other people, please let me know and I'll give my best to come up with a hybrid format.
-However, based on current regulations there won't be any recordings.
+However, based on current regulations there most likely won't be any recordings.
 Just in case: yes, everyone should wear a mask at all times!

 <p align="center"><iframe src="https://giphy.com/embed/opPuISKbzCXAFHhZFJ" width="280" height="280" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><p align="center"><a href="https://giphy.com/gifs/opPuISKbzCXAFHhZFJ">via GIPHY</a></p></p>